vmstavens/biotac_sim_plugin/README.md

 The data set used to train the deep learning model can be found [here](https://tams.informatik.uni-hamburg.de/research/datasets/index.php#biotac_single_contact_response) <par>

-The 3D model used for demonstration is part of the dataset: [A.Rasouli, J.K.
+The 3D model used for demonstration is part of the dataset: [A. Rasouli, J.K.
 Tsotsos.
 "The Effect of Color Space Selection on Detectability and Discriminability of Colored Objects."](https://data.nvision2.eecs.yorku.ca/3DGEMS/)